kirenz/codelabs/markdown/tfx-pipeline-beam/tfx-pipeline-beam.md

 - A **pipeline** directory with

-  - **pipeline.py** - defines the pipeline, and lists which components are being used
+  - **pipeline.py** - defines the pipeline, and lists which components are being used.
   - **configs.py** - holds configuration details such as where the data is coming from or which orchestrator is being used

 - A **data** directory